Stevieee83/dinov3-segmentation-rs-dev/dinov3-main-fedr/README.md

 load_data_1_image - loads the image data from a filepath directory to the Logistic Regression scripts.

 load_data.py - loads the image data from a filepath directory to the DINOv3 script.

+output_data_fe.py - Outputs the DINOv3 features extracted as CSV data to the output_csv filepath directory created in the script.